locize/blog/source/_posts/what-is-software-localization.md

 Connect your project directly to locize and get automatically new "non-translated" parts of your application sent to locize.
 You will be able to use locize CDN translations or translate within your web application directly.
 All newly generated keys in the reference language are automatically translated into the target languages using machine translation, such as Google Translate, when this option is selected.

 #### Try it for free
-For a 14-day free trial period, <a href="https://www.locize.app/login" title="login to locize">register</a> for free and login to locize.
+For a 14-day free trial period, <a href="https://www.locize.app/register" title="register to locize">register</a> for free and <a href="https://www.locize.app/login" title="login to locize">login</a> to locize.

 #### More information
-<a href="https://locize.com/how-it-works.html" title="how it works">Here</a> is where you can learn more about the platform's features, benefits, and if it's for you.
+<a href="https://locize.com/how-it-works.html" title="how it works">Here</a> is where you can learn more about the platform's features, benefits, and if it is something for you.